shoganaich/securityplus-701-gpt/README.md

 ---

 ## ⚠️ Disclaimer
-This repository provides access to a custom GPT designed for the CompTIA Security+ SY0-701 exam.
-While the GPT is free to use, **the underlying prompt engineering and curated knowledge base are proprietary and not shared** as part of this repository.
-They may not be copied, reused, or distributed in any form.
+This repository provides access to a custom GPT designed for the CompTIA Security+ SY0-701 exam, which I have made free to use.
+However, the custom instruction prompts that guide the GPT are private and not included in this repository.
+Additionally, the source materials used to build its knowledge base, including books, course materials, and other paid resources, are proprietary and cannot be shared, copied, or redistributed in any form.

 ---